Karl Malone: Los Angeles Lakers (2003–2004)

 Malone played in the NBA for one more season, joining the Los Angeles Lakers in an attempt to win a championship.
 All-Star point guard Gary Payton also joined the Lakers in an attempt to win his first NBA championship, and with Malone, Payton, Shaquille O'Neal and Kobe Bryant, the Lakers were favorites to win the title.
+The No. 32 jersey Malone had worn for 19 years with the Jazz was already retired in honor of Magic Johnson, and while Johnson offered to allow Malone to wear the number, Malone ultimately declined, and instead wore a number 11 jersey.
 The Lakers rolled out to a dominant 18–3 start to the season, but on December 21, Malone suffered a knee injury against the Phoenix Suns that forced him to miss 39 games.
 Malone returned by the season's end, as the Lakers entered the playoffs with 56 wins and the number 2 seed in the playoffs.
 In the first round against the Houston Rockets, Malone posted double-figure scoring in 4 games, including a 30-point and 13-rebound effort in the Lakers' game 4 victory.
 The Lakers advanced to face the San Antonio Spurs in the conference semifinals, where Malone played a critical role on defense against Tim Duncan, despite not scoring more than 13 points in any game during the series.
 The Lakers defeated the Spurs in 6 games in the conference semifinals before defeating the Minnesota Timberwolves in 6 games in the conference finals to advance to the NBA Finals.
 He scored 17 points on two occasions against Minnesota and averaged 11.5 points and 8.8 rebounds a game in the playoffs.

 The 40-year-old Malone's quest to win an NBA championship failed as the Lakers were defeated in five games by the Detroit Pistons in the 2004 NBA Finals.
 Malone sprained his right knee in game three and played injured in games three and four before missing the fifth and final game of the series.